 To Do • A Mending Project

-Siobhán is a visual artist, arts educator, and mother living in San Diego, California.
-She is a mixed media artist who works with photography, textiles, sculpture and installation.
-Her work has been exhibited nationally in Los Angeles, Chicago, Seattle, Portland, Detroit, Albuquerque and San Diego.
-She has been featured in several magazines including View Camera, Pacific San Diego, Encaustic Arts Magazine, Detour, the Portland Review, and the Seattle Times.
+Siobhán (she/her) is a visual artist, arts educator, and mother living in San Diego, California.
+She works with photography, textiles, painting, sculpture, and installation.
+Her work has been exhibited nationally in Los Angeles, San Diego, Chicago, Detroit, Seattle, Portland, Albuquerque and more.
+Her work has been featured in several publications including View Camera, San Diego Magazine, Encaustic Arts Magazine, Detour, the Seattle Times, and The Stranger among others.
+She has been an artist in residence at Caldera in Oregon, the Ora Lehrman Trust Soaring Gardens in Pennsylvania, and Sirius Arts Centre in Cobh, Co Cork, Ireland.
 She received a BA in Art and Design from the University of Chicago and an MFA in Art Studio from University of California Santa Barbara.
-Siobhán is a member of SIEN Collective, an arts collaboration with Meagan Shein. www.siobhanarnold.net
+Siobhán has been a member of SIEN Collective, an arts collaboration with Meagan Shein since 2015.
+She currently teaches at California State San Marcos in the Art, Media, and Design Department.

 Anna is a San Diego based artist who was born on the Gulf Coast of Mississippi.
 In the seventies she studied ceramics, photo, film, and conceptual art for two years at Oklahoma University, moved to Chicago to continue her studies in art and received a BFA from the School of the Art Institute of Chicago, and in 1983 she received an MFA in Visual Art from the University of California San Diego.
 Anna is a recipient of a public art commission with artist Richard Keely for Aviara Community Park in Carlsbad, California.
 She has received grants from the California Arts Council and Art Matters in New York City, and held artist residencies at the Ucross Foundation in Wyoming and the Djerassi Foundation near Palo Alto, California.
 Anna has developed installation projects with students in the art departments at Oberlin College in Ohio and Southern Oregon State College in Ashland, Oregon.
 She currently teaches in the Art Department at MiraCosta College in Oceanside, California.